wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

 - Fixed bug that caused form radio or select default to always be 0
+- Fixed form action URL when form is in a sidebar widget.

 = 2.9.1 =
 - (28 Aug 2010) - Fixed critical HTML errors on admin settings page.